Health and Safety Policy — Gardener Herne Hill

 The gardening company manages hazardous substances responsibly.
 When herbicides, pesticides, fuels or solvents are used, records and handling procedures follow safe practice.
 Substances are stored securely in labelled containers and spillage kits are available.
 Waste materials, cuttings and chemical containers are disposed of in accordance with environmental guidelines to prevent contamination of soil and water.

-Manual handling with teamwork on a landscaping task Manual handling and physical safety: Manual handling risks are minimised through mechanical aids, team lifting and appropriate method statements.
+A close-up view of gardening tools and materials placed on a patch of vibrant green grass outdoors.
+The tools include a small watering can, a trowel, and a fork, all resting inside a metal container.
+Next to the tools, there is a ball of coiled twine and a clump of fresh, green grass or young plants.
+The background features a warm-toned wooden surface, suggesting a garden shed or wooden fencing.
+The scene captures the essentials of gardening work, with natural light illuminating the area, emphasizing the textures of the tools, grass, and wooden backdrop, suitable for a gardening service focused on outdoor maintenance and lawn care near Herne Hill in London.
+Manual handling and physical safety: Manual handling risks are minimised through mechanical aids, team lifting and appropriate method statements.
 Staff receive training on correct lifting techniques, posture and task planning to prevent musculoskeletal injuries.
 Work rotas consider rest breaks and variation of tasks to reduce repetitive strain.
 Good housekeeping keeps work areas tidy, reducing slips, trips and falls.

 Emergency preparedness and incident management: The company has procedures to manage incidents, injuries and near misses.
 First-aid kits and trained first-aiders are available on site where tasks are undertaken.
 Incidents are reported, investigated and corrective actions tracked to prevent recurrence.
 Emergency contacts and evacuation plans are established for larger projects, ensuring rapid response to serious events.